-- Delineated on the State Plan Policy Map (SPPM) as the Metropolitan Planning Area (PA1), Designated Centers, Cores or Nodes, - 2.
-Designated as Costal Area Facility Review Act (CAFRA) Centers, Cores or Nodes, - 3.
-Designated as Urban Enterprise Zones, or - 4.
+- 1. Delineated on the State Plan Policy Map (SPPM) as the Metropolitan Planning Area (PA1), Designated Centers, Cores or Nodes; - 2.
+Designated as CAFRA Centers, Cores or Nodes; - 3.
+Designated as Urban Enterprise Zones; and - 4.
 Designated as Urban Coordinating Council Empowerment Neighborhoods.